 Best Music Album (English)

 Admittedly, I’ve not listened to many English albums this year, barring a stray song or two here and there.
 I’ve been a fan of Warren Mendonsa’s Blackstratblues since 2009, when I heard ‘The New Album‘, and at the NH7 Weekenders from 2010-2012, and though I felt this one lacks the same punch as their previous albums, it is still a damn good listen.
-Besides the link above, you can also get from iTunes.
+Besides the link above, you can also check it out on iTunes.

 Best Music Album (Hindi)